input-output-hk/atala-prism/README.md

 To ensure the node version standardized:

 ```
-$ cd credentials-verification-web
+$ cd prism-management-console-web
 ```

 and run

 ```
-credentials-verification-web$ nvm use
+prism-management-console-web$ nvm use
 ```

 which will set the node version to 10.16.3, if installed, otherwise install it and then run the command again.